khoidauminh/coffeevis_rs/README.md

 v0.5.0 introduces Winit as the default window backend for Coffeevis.
 Cvis can still be launched with minifb with the --minifb flag.
 Coffeevis is now also Wayland by default.

-The app now has a new set of visualizers called Milk.
-These visualizers (should) look more artistic and colorful than the default set of visualizers (called Classic).
+The app now has a new set of visualizers called Milky.
+These visualizers (should) look more artistic and colorful than the default Classic visualizers.
+Currently there's only 1 visualizer in the set lol.
+I plan to design some more by 0.6.0.

 With performance improvements Cvis should now use less CPU usage, and even less when idle.